 Changing schedules for the upcoming school year may result in a relatively large number of teachers out-of-endorsement.
 While districts are allowed flexibility under state assignment policy to meet workforce needs, it is important to prioritize student access to appropriately credentialed educators.

-Use this tool to determine which courses are matched with which endorsement so that a teacher remains in assignment.
-Course names and codes are published annually by CEDARS.
+PESB establishes a table matching teacher endorsements to courses.
+This assignment tool can be used to determine which courses are matched with which endorsements so that a teacher remains in endorsement.
+Course names and codes are published annually by OSPI CEDARS.

 - The out-of-endorsement assignment needs to be approved by the local school board.